Coconut Cake

 To make the cake:

-Preheat oven to 350°.
-Grease 2 9-inch round cake pans and line each with parchment paper.
-Grease paper and dust with flour.
+- Preheat oven to 350°F. Grease two 9-inch round cake pans and line each with parchment paper.
+Grease the paper and dust with flour.

-Mix butter and sugar on medium-high speed of an electric mixer until light and fluffy (about 3-5 minutes).
-Add eggs, one at a time, mixing well after each addition.
-Add extracts and mix.
+- With an electric mixer on medium speed, mix the butter and sugar on medium-high speed until light and fluffy (about 3-5 minutes).
+Add the eggs, one at a time, mixing well after each addition.
+Add the extracts and mix.
 The mixture will look a bit lumpy.

-Sift flour, baking powder, baking soda, and salt.
-Turn the mixer on low speed and add dry ingredients, alternating with milk, in three parts.
+- Sift the flour, baking powder, baking soda, and salt.
+Turn the mixer on low speed and add the dry ingredients in three portions, alternating with two portions of the milk.
 Mix just until combined.
-Fold in coconut.
+Fold in the coconut.

-Pour batter evenly into prepared pans.
+- Divide the batter evenly between prepared pans.
 Smooth the tops of each.
-Bake for 45-55 minutes, or until tops are browned and a toothpick inserted in the center comes out clean.
-Cool in pans for 30 minutes.
-Then, remove from pans to finish cooling on wire racks.
+Bake for 45-55 minutes, or until the tops are browned and a toothpick inserted in the center comes out clean.
+Cool in the pans on a wire rack for 30 minutes.
+Then, remove from the pans to finish cooling on wire racks.

 To make the frosting:

-Using an electric mixer on low speed, combine cream cheese, butter, and extracts.
-Add confectioners’ sugar and mix just until smooth.
+- Using an electric mixer on low speed, combine the cream cheese, butter, and extracts.
+Add the confectioners’ sugar and mix just until smooth.

-Spread frosting on first layer.
+- Spread the frosting on the first layer.
 Place the second layer on top and frost the top and sides.
-Sprinkle top and sides with coconut.
+Sprinkle the top and sides with coconut.

 Notes